How To Make Hand Sanitizers: A Guide for Beginners

 - Clean your hands thoroughly before making a hand sanitizer.

-- To stir the sanitizer, use the clean spoon and mix.
+- To stir the sanitizer, use a clean spoon and mix.
 Clean these items completely before using them.

 - Make sure that the alcohol used for a hand sanitizer is not diluted.